WM-MoE: Weather-aware Multi-scale Mixture-of-Experts for Blind Adverse Weather Removal: Experiments

 \subsection{Ablation Study}

-In this part, we evaluate the contribution of each component in our methods.
-Our baseline is the vision Transformer with a task-shared convolution head and tail.
-First, we replace the original FFN in Transformer block with the proposed Task-aware Mixture-of-experts FFN module(TMoE) to verify the effectiveness of the multi-branch structure with gate mechanism in hybrid- All the ablation studies are conducted in the MAW-Sim dataset.
-The training setting is the same as in \ref{formal version}.
-The evaluation metrics are the average PSNR and SSIM of the four-weather type testset.
-The results of the ablation study are presented in Table \ref{tab:ablation}, from which we demonstrate that every design in MoWE could lead to a performance gain.
+\textbf{Ablations on proposed modules}.
+We evaluate the contribution of each component to our method (Table~\ref{tab:ablation}).
+The baseline is a vision Transformer with task-shared convolution head and tail.
+First, we replace the original FFN with naive MoE.
+Then we verify the WEAR to replace the linear layer router and the ME to replace point-wise FFN experts, respectively.
+Here we present two parameters of the number of experts $n$ and TopK gate $k$.
+More ablations about $n$ and $k$ are in the supplementary material.
+All the ablations are conducted in MAW-Sim.
+The training settings are the same as Table~\ref{synthetic_results}.
+It's been shown that every design in WM-MoE could lead to a performance gain.

+\textbf{Ablations on representation learning methods.} We also compare different representation learning methods (Table~\ref{tab:ablation2}).
+WGF-CL achieves the best performance.
+It's worth noting that the result of UDCL drops obviously, proving the hypothesis that instance-level CL against group characteristics in blind weather results in false negative samples.

+\textbf{Ablations on the number of experts and top-k gate.} We present more ablation experiments on different N \& K in the MAW-Sim dataset with the same training setting as the main experiments.
+The concrete value of PSNR and SSIM is in Table \ref{tab:ablationKN} and the corresponding line chart is in Figure \ref{fig:moe_ablation}.